Two children playing some some large foam rings

 Independent Project

-This module aims to provide a context in which you can broaden and deepen your knowledge and understanding of a chosen educational topic.
+This double module aims to provide a context in which you can broaden and deepen their knowledge and understanding of a chosen educational topic as well as the importance of teachers being research literate.

 School Placements